-Due to the current uncertainty surrounding Coronavirus and being mindful of protecting the well-being of all our delegates and speakers, we have decided to move the April HIP to November.
-The applications for the programme are closed and if you have already successfully been awarded a place then we will be contacting you shortly.
+Due to the current uncertainty surrounding coronavirus and being mindful of protecting the well-being of all our delegates and speakers, the April HIP was rescheduled to November.
+We have continued to monitor the situation and have made the decision to deliver the course online to keep everyone safe.
+The programme will now be taking place over 5 x morning sessions.
+The applications for the programme are closed and if you have already successfully been awarded a place on the April course, then we will honour that place in November.

 This is an immersive and interactive four-day training course, which will use Strategyzer’s Business Model Canvas as a basis for exploring and developing your business plan.
 But don’t worry if you’re not familiar with this model, alongside SETsquared, we’ll take you through it step-by-step.
 This programme aims to give you a really effective tool to test the validity of your business model and understand and explain the value of your proposition to the NHS and health sector.

 Participation in this event is free of charge to delegates and is funded by the West of England AHSN.

 We are looking for people working in the West of England with innovative business propositions that have real potential for health and care.
 This could be a product or service already in development or simply the germ of an idea but the concept must be realisable into a sustainable business model/proposition and you will need to be genuinely passionate about taking your proposition forward.